jimshowalter/architecture-enforcer/README.md

 All but two errors are always fatal:

-* Unresolved references are permitted when not in strict mode because sometimes the pf-CDA odem file is missing classes that are referred to by other classes in the file.
+* Unresolved references are permitted when not in strict mode because sometimes pf-CDA misses classes that are referred to by other classes in the war.
 This allows a grace period while the missing types are added to the fix-unresolveds file.

 * Illegal references are permitted when not in strict mode so the team working on decomposition can see the report of illegal references without blocking other development.